 How does one use Bitcoin?

 Using a hashing algorithm, “miners” can discover bitcoins, although there is a limited number (21 million) Bitcoins that will ever be mineable.
-Of the bitcoins already on the market and in circulation, they can be traded like any other asset, and many forex brokers – including Fortrade.com – do enable traders to trade Bitcoin CFDs on their platforms.
+Of the bitcoins already on the market and in circulation, they can be traded like any other asset, and many forex brokers – including Fortrade.com (depending on regulation) – do enable traders to trade Bitcoin CFDs on their platforms.

 An abbreviation for Bolsas y Mercados Españoles, the Spanish company that runs the four major stock exchanges in Spain.